lyra/vue-embedded-form/README.md

 ### template parameters

-All the **Parameters** are configurable on the template step adding the value on the corresponding HTML attribute on the lyra-form component as the next example:
+All the **Parameters** enabled for templates are configurable on the template step adding the value on the corresponding HTML attribute on the lyra-form component as the next example:

 ```html
 <lyra-form